 Montag points the flame thrower at Beatty – though he believes his hands, not he himself, have done it.

 Beatty laughs, obviously not taking the threat seriously.

 Montag burns Beatty to ashes.
 Then he knocks out the two remaining firemen.
 Then he turns around to find the Mechanical Hound.

 Montag is attacked and flames the dog mid-air.
 Before it dies, it jabs its needle part of the way into his leg, rendering it numb.

 Effectively down one appendage, Montag hobbles away from the scene of his crime(s).

-As he stumbles along, Guy curses himself for being, in short, a moron.
+As he stumbles along, Montag curses himself for being, in short, a moron.
 He checks his stash of books he left in a bush behind the house and finds four left.

 He then comes to one sudden realization: Beatty wanted to die.
-He must have taunted Guy purposefully to make him commit murder.
+He must have taunted Montag purposefully to make him commit murder.
 Now he feels guilty.